A seborrheic keratosis (seb-o-REE-ik ker-uh-TOE-sis) is a common noncancerous (benign) skin growth. People tend to get more of them as they get older.

 When to see a doctor

-- You notice suspicious changes in your skin, such as sores or growths that grow rapidly, bleed and don't heal.
+See your doctor if the appearance of the growth bothers you or if it gets irritated or bleeds when your clothing rubs against it.
+Also see your doctor if you notice suspicious changes in your skin, such as sores or growths that grow rapidly, bleed and don't heal.
 These could be signs of skin cancer.

-- Seborrheic keratosis.
-American Academy of Dermatology. https://www.aad.org/public/diseases/bumps-and-growths/seborrheic-keratoses.
-Accessed June 16, 2016.
+- Seborrheic keratoses.
+American Academy of Dermatology. https://www.aad.org/public/diseases/a-z/seborrheic-keratoses-overview.
+Accessed July 9, 2021.

-- Goldstein BG, et al. Overview of benign lesions of the skin. http://www.uptodate.com/home.
-Accessed June 17, 2016.
+- Goldstein BG, et al. Overview of benign lesions of the skin. https://www.uptodate.com/contents/search.
+Accessed July 13, 2021.